Alonzo Johnson

-Alonzo Al Johnson (born April 4, 1963) is an American former college and professional football player who was a linebacker in the National Football League (NFL) for two seasons during the 1980s.
-Johnson played college football for the University of Florida, and was recognized as an All-American.
-He was a second-round pick in the 1986 NFL Draft, and played professionally for the Philadelphia Eagles of the NFL.
+Alonzo Al Johnson (April 4, 1963 – February 1, 2024) was an American professional football player who was a linebacker for two seasons with the Philadelphia Eagles of the National Football League (NFL) during the 1980s.
+Johnson played college football for the Florida Gators, and was recognized twice as a first-team All-American.
+He was selected in the second round of the 1986 NFL draft.

-Early years
+Early life

-Johnson was born in Panama City, Florida.
+Alonzo Al Johnson was born in Panama City, Florida.
 He attended Rutherford High School in Panama City, where he was a standout high school football player for the Rutherford Rams.

 College career

 Johnson accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Charley Pell and coach Galen Hall's Florida Gators football teams from 1982 to 1985.
 Johnson was a key member of the Gators' defense in 1984 and 1985 when the Gators posted identical 9–1–1 overall win–loss records and led the Southeastern Conference (SEC) with best-in-the-conference records of 5–0–1 and 5–1, respectively.
 He was a first-team All-SEC selection and a first-team All-American in 1984 and 1985, and also a team captain both years.
-He finished his four-year college career with 335 tackles, fifty-five tackles for a loss and twenty-seven quarterback sacks.
+He finished his four-year college career with 335 tackles, 55 tackles for a loss and 27 quarterback sacks.

 Johnson was later voted to the Florida Gators' All-Century Team and All-Time Team, and inducted into the University of Florida Athletic Hall of Fame as a "Gator Great."
 In 2006, he was ranked as No. 35 among the top 100 Gators of the first century of Florida football by the sportswriters of The Gainesville Sun.